ethereal-ui/ethereal-ui/packages/vite-plugin-react-preview/README.md

 import type { ViewResolverFactory } from '@ethereal-ui/vite-plugin-react-preview/viewer';

 export const myViewResolverFactory: ViewResolverFactory = loadedModule => {
-  // This is an example, these functions doesn't exists in the plugin const views = transformCSFObjectsIntoViews(loadedModule);
+  // This is an example; these functions don't exist in the plugin const views = transformCSFObjectsIntoViews(loadedModule);
   const findView = createFindViewImpl(views);